Do Go On - 400 - The Millennium Dome Heist

 Matt's brought it up.

-I'm just going to move on before i throw up all over this stage
+I'm just going to move on.

-floor were covered in one million pounds in cash, like stuck to the wall.
+money zone, the walls and floor were covered in one million pounds in cash, like stuck to the wall.

-but it was just a million dollars pounds.
+or something, but it was just a million dollars pounds.
+So what, like 45 million a million

+Australian dollars.
 Back in the year 2000, yeah, honestly, wow.
+So pretty fun.
+Today's story is actually

-Today's story is actually about the main attraction of the money zone
+about the main attraction of the money zone at the Millennium Dome.
+And that main attraction was

-They were a collection of precious stones, including rare and priceless blue diamonds.
+the Millennium Jewels.
+Oh, la-di-da.
+There were a collection of precious stones, including

-But the main attraction was the Millennium Star, the world's second largest flawless white pear-cut diamond.
+rare and priceless blue diamonds.
+But the main attraction was the Millennium Star, the world's second

-It's a big-ass diamond, right?
 And these stones were all owned by the De Beers Diamond Consortium,

-which is, I imagine, the only place Matt would buy diamonds.
+which is I imagine the only place Matt would buy diamonds.

 Anywhere else, Matt?

-in my episode about the diamond myth.
+In my episode about the diamond myth, they're the people who,

-They're the people who – they're the cartel who have sort of
+they're the cartel who have sort of inflated the prices to ridiculous levels over the years

-inflated the prices to ridiculous levels over the years and they've made up the whole diamond myth.
+and they've made up the whole diamond myth.

 They're the ones who came up with the diamond is forever.